-A climate system is a system that regulates indoor comfort with the help of the control system in F730 and for example radiators, under floor heating/cooling, fan coils etc.
+A climate system is a system that regulates indoor comfort with the help of the control system in F750 and for example radiators, under floor heating/cooling, fan coils etc.

-When connecting to a system with thermostats on all radiators, a relief valve must be fitted, or some of the thermostats must be removed to ensure sufficient flow.
+- Install the enclosed filterballs as illustrated. - When connecting to a system with thermostats on all radiators, a relief valve must be fitted, or some of the thermostats must be removed to ensure sufficient flow.